loristns/Wisty.js/demos/passwords/eval.md

 - sayHello
 - introduce

-> i have a problem with my password
+> i have a problem with my account
 - checkSpell

 > yep, that was it